knalins/Browser-Controller/README.md

 ### Prerequisites
 - Python 3.8+
 - Google AI Studio API key (Gemini) {Change it at LineNo.: 355}
+### TechStacks Used:
+1. Playwright
+2.

+### Challenges:
+1. I controlled browser with playwright.
+2. I was suffering integrating gemini and playwright.

 ### Installation Steps